 How do TikTok users discover, consume, and create content?

 The unique thing about TikTok is that it curates the user’s feed for them, even as they find accounts to follow later on.
 When you first sign up on TikTok, you are asked to select a few interests for personal video recommendations.

 These may include topics like ‘Comedy’, ‘Entertainment’ and ‘Daily Life’.
 The more content you watch and engage with, the more refined the recommendations.
 On the video screen, you have the option to like, comment, share or view that user’s profile.

 The hub of content discovery on TikTok is the For You tab, which is a unique endless stream of content curated specifically for you.

 It uses sophisticated artificial intelligence to constantly update and tweak the videos that get suggested to users based on their preferences, i.e. the kind of content that they engage with the most in the form of views, likes, comments or shares.
 You’ll know you’ve entered viral territory when your video manages to land on the For You page.

 In this way, the For You page is where new video trends or dance challenges emerge.
 Users can share a 15-second clip or put together a longer video of 60 seconds made of shorter clips.

-They can record, edit, and embellish the video all without leaving TikTok, since it contains a range of editing options including video and voice filters, effects, transitions, voiceover, as well as stickers to customize the content and make it stand out.
+They can record, edit, and embellish the video all without leaving TikTok, since it contains a range of editing options including text, video and voice filters, effects, transitions, voiceover, as well as stickers to customize the content and make it stand out.